hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/seth_transaction_family_spec.rst

      a.
 Check that permissions are set in the transaction.
 If there are not any permissions, the transaction is invalid.
      b.
-The sender’s account will be retrieved from state using the sender address.
+The sender's account will be retrieved from state using the sender address.
 If the account does not exist, the transaction is invalid.
      c.
 Check that the account has permissions to make contract accounts.
 If the account does not have permissions, the transaction is invalid.